 If you notice swelling below your pet's muzzle or neck, it is important to get them to a veterinarian for proper diagnosis and treatment.

 The cause may be sialocele or it may be something else, but in either case, they do need to be examined as soon as possible

 When diagnosing sialocele, the vet will most likely use needle aspiration.
 During this procedure, a small needle is inserted into the lump and a sample of cells and liquids are removed.

 It is a very useful diagnostic tool for many veterinary situations, including salivary cysts.
 The characteristic aspirate for sialocele is a clear and sticky or stringy fluid (saliva) that may be tinged with a little blood.

 It is important to look at the sample microscopically, too.
 This will help your vet rule out other diseases, such as cancer or infection.
 It also helps differentiate between problems with a salivary gland and another tissue that is in the area such as a swollen lymph node.

 What If Surgery Is Recommended?

-Some cases can be managed by installing drains and periodic emptying of the cyst.
+Surgical removal of the damaged gland and duct is the treatment of choice.
+Some cases can be managed by installing drains and periodically emptying the cyst.
 Some cysts will resolve on their own, but infection, pain, and critical obstruction of the airways are potential risks if treatment is not utilized.